dyohanne/HLAXPress/README.md

 # To see the help:
 Rscript HLAXPress.R -h

 # For illumina read data.
-It performs the analysis for two samples present in the HLA types file testData/testDataHLAs (assuming their fastq files are also present)
+# It performs the analysis for two samples present in the HLA types file testData/testDataHLAs.txt (assuming their fastq files are also present in testData)
-# This downloads the reference HLA database from IMGT/HLA and indexes it for use with LAST
+# It downloads the reference HLA database from IMGT/HLA and indexes it for use with LAST
 Rscript HLAXPress.R testData testData/testDataHLAs.txt --hlaRef totalHLAdb/hladb --readType illumina

 # for nanopore data (assuming three separate fastq.gz files in testData for template, complement and 2D reads).
 Analysis is done for single sample named BC01